jarpatus/teknologia_21_smilebot/README.md

 # Software
 OS: Raspbian or equivalent (developed using Raspbian 10.9)

+For rgbmatrix enable I2C using raspi.config .
+Disable SPI and 1-Wire if enabled as they may interfere with GPIOs used by motor shield.

 # Install
 sudo apt-get update \
 sudo apt-get -y install git python3 python3-venv \